pyodide/pyodide/docs/usage/type-conversions.md

 created in converting the arguments are also destroyed at this point.

-As a result of this, if a `PyProxy` is persisted to be used later, then it must either be copied using {any}`PyProxy.copy` in Javascript or it must be created with {any}`pyodide.create_proxy` or `pyodide.create_once_callable`.
+As a result of this, if a `PyProxy` is persisted to be used later, then it must either be copied using {any}`PyProxy.copy` in JavaScript or it must be created with {any}`pyodide.create_proxy` or `pyodide.create_once_callable`.
 If it's only going to be called once use `pyodide.create_once_callable`: